pachterlab/kallisto/manual.md

-                              (default: -l, -s values are estimated from paired end data, but are required when using --single) -t, --threads=INT             Number of threads to use (default: 1) --pseudobam               Output pseudoalignments in SAM format to stdout
+                              (default: -l, -s values are estimated from paired end data, but are required when using --single) -t, --threads=INT             Number of threads to use (default: 1)

 ~~~